git-j/js-transform/README.md

 This project is a proof of concept/blueprint implementation of text-to-text transformations in javascript.
 While aimed to be easily adopted it is, by design, not suitable as a library.

+## Concept

+A Team reads the specification of InputFormat and defines a implementation with the terminology of the source format.
+In parallel a team defines or reviews the specification of the OutputFormat and writes template-based renderers Now the teams merge and a intermediate or gateway Model between the two formats is declared.
+After few cycles, the mapping is complete.

 ## Building

 ```